jeffbcross/http-design/README.md

 ### Performance

-Inasmuch as is possible without introducing unreasonable magic or surprise to users, the HTTP lib should be performance-conscious.
+Inasmuch as is possible without introducing unreasonable magic or surprise to users, the Http lib should be performance-conscious.
 Most of this will be accomplished by providing guidance or APIs to tune performance, such as request cancellation, caching of resources, etc.

 ### Security

-Since the library will target modern browsers, which have implemented many safeguards to prevent XSRF and JSON vulnerabilities, HTTP will focus on exposing primitives to allow developers to add security measures required for their application.
+Since the library will target modern browsers, which have implemented many safeguards to prevent XSRF and JSON vulnerabilities, Http will focus on exposing primitives to allow developers to add security measures required for their application.
 The documentation for the library should make note of what precautions users of the library should keep in mind to secure their applications.